coldbox-modules/GeoLocation-lookup-by-IP/readme.txt

 - longitude
 - timeZone

-Drop the plugin inside your plugins directory and access it via getMyPlugin("GeoLocation").
-The plugin has the following configuration fields inside:
+Drop the module inside your modules directory and access it via getModel("GeoLocation@GeoLocation").
+The module has the following configuration fields inside:

 // Should results be cached
 cache = true